 Clichés that harm the Christian Faith

-Another lies Christian believe is whether or not God who you think He is, or is it all a lie us Christians believe?
-It’s better in fact – He is the greatest.
+Is God who you think He is, or is it all a lie us Christians believe?
+It’s better in fact – He is much better.

 There are many Christian clichés we’ve all heard somewhere before but they are un-biblical lies.
 These clichés although innocent, are harmful to our faith and they keep far too many believers stuck in spiritual immaturity.
 Let’s replace these clichés with truths about God from the Bible, that will bring encouragement and freedom to our lives.